-The Great Schools Partnership created Proficiency-Based Learning Simplified to help schools develop efficient standards-based systems that will prepare all students for success in the colleges, careers, and communities of the 21st century.
+The Great Schools Partnership created our Framework for Proficiency-Based Learning to help schools develop efficient standards-based systems that will prepare all students for success in the colleges, careers, and communities of the 21st century.
 For this reason, our model is focused on prioritizing and assessing the most vitally important knowledge and skills, while also balancing these high academic expectations with the need for flexibility, responsiveness, and creativity in the classroom.

 Throughout this website, school leaders and teachers will find detailed guidance on developing a proficiency-based system.
 We have strived to keep our guidance concise and practical, focusing only on the most essential policies, processes, and practices.
 In addition, we see our model as an iterative process, and we intend to revise, improve, and expand our resources over time